gwu-libraries/sfm-ui/docs/processing.rst

 Processing in container
 =======================
 To bootstrap processing, a processing image is provided.
-A container instantiated from this image is Ubuntu 14.04 and pre-installed with the warc iterator tools, ``find_warcs.py``, jq, Twarc (for access to the Twarc utilities).
+A container instantiated from this image is Ubuntu 14.04 and pre-installed with the warc iterator tools, ``find_warcs.py``, and some other use tools.
 It will also have access to the data from ``/sfm-data/collections``.

+The other tools are:

+* `jq <https://stedolan.github.io/jq/>`_ for JSON processing.
+* `twarc <https://github.com/edsu/twarc>`_ for access to the `Twarc utils <https://github.com/edsu/twarc/tree/master/utils>`_.
+* `JWAT Tools <https://sbforge.org/display/JWAT/JWAT-Tools>`_ for processing WARCs.
+* `warctools <https://github.com/internetarchive/warctools>`_ for processing WARCs.

 To instantiate::

-    docker run -it --rm --link=docker_sfmapp_1:api --volumes-from=docker_sfmdata_1 gwul/sfm-processing:0.3.0
+    docker run -it --rm --link=docker_sfuimapp_1:api --volumes-from=docker_sfmdata_1 gwul/sfm-processing:0.3.0

 The arguments will need to be adjusted depending on your Docker environment.
+Also, set the version for sfm-processing correctly.

 You will then be provided with a bash shell inside the container from which you can execute commands::